 We start our walk from the Stag pub in Offchurch.
 (There is a notice in the car park requesting walkers to park in the overflow car park).
 With your back to the pub go left on road out of the car park for 30 paces to turn left up School Hill (signposted Leamington).
 Continue past Offchurch Village Hall to the T-junction where we turn left.
 (On the right at the T-junction you will find the parish church of St. Gregory which may be of interest to visit).
 Offchurch may have been home to Offa, who was the King of Mercia from 757 to 796.
 A church was built in the village, hence the name Offchurch (Offa's Church) but the original has long since gone and the current church has been rebuilt on the supposed site of Offa's church.
 It is thought that King Offa's son was killed nearby and the original church was built to commemorate his son's death.

 Cross over the road to find hidden stile in hedge gap on opposite side of road, next to a telegraph pole.
 Take stile and continue directly ahead keeping hedge left to reach a gap in the far left corner of field.
-Go ahead through gap to take the next stile and through wooden gate then past outbuildings to house right, emerging onto surfaced lane which you cross entering into a field where you immediately turn left.
-Keping hedge on left follow the field round, eventually bending to the right, passing a metal gate in the corner and exit the field some 75 metres further on, through the waymarked hole in the hedge, to reach the road.
+Go ahead through gap then past outbuildings to house right, emerging onto surfaced lane which you cross entering into a field where you immediately turn left.
+Keping hedge on left and recently planted trees on right follow the field round, eventually bending to the right, passing a metal gate in the corner and exit the field some 100 metres further on, through the waymarked hole in the hedge, to reach the road.
 Turn right on road continuing gently downhill along the wide grass verge for just over half a mile to find a wide unnamed track left, but known as Ridgeway Lane (this is an unclassified county road.)

 paths, bridleways and roads we have used in these instructions are public rights

 of way as designated on Ordnance Survey maps.
 Following the instructions and